 You are required to provide notice in a publication of general circulation in the county in which the estate is being administered.
 You would only do this for heirs that you cannot locate, as their is no obligation to notify most creditors.

 If you house it titled as joint tenants with rights of survivorship you don't need to probate the house.
 Check your deed to see if it has the words, "for their joint live with the remainder to the survivor of them."
-If the deed has that phrase, you can remove her name with an affidavit that has a...Read more »
+If the deed has that phrase, you can remove her name with an...Read more »

 At a minimum the executor should wait 6 months from the date of death as that is the time creditors have to file claims against the estate.
 However, the time frame can vary greatly depending the size and complexity of the estate.

 I am the sole heiress, currently POA, his caregiver and will be executor.
 There is a mortgage and an equity loan not in my name but my parents.
 My mother is dead.
 Dad is alive by very sick.
 Both of their names are joint owners on the house title and the mortgage and equity loan.
 He has a registered...
 Read more »